-“So this Leighton works for the Time Police?” she asks.
+“So this Leighton Lawes works for the Time Police?”
+Turner asks.

 “And he would see the entire planet destroyed, because…?”

 I shrug.
-“It’s gotta be because someone on the planet in 1961 comes close to changing the Barrier Event.”
+“It’s gotta be because someone on the planet in 1961 comes close to correcting the Barrier Event.”

 “They’d destroy an entire planet to do that?”

 She sees it in my face, grabs the bottle and pours herself a larger drink than I’d have guessed.

 “So… I guess we have to stop him.”
 She holds her glass out to me this time.

 I take it.
 “Just like that?”
 I fill the glass.

 “It’s my job to protect the galaxy.
 Seems that allowing it to be destroyed along with the entire known universe goes against my job description.”
 She takes the topped-off glass.
 “Besides which, I’ve grown fond of this little ball of dirt.
 I’d hate to see it get blown up by Nazis.”